2008 United States House of Representatives elections in Virginia: District 8

 The District lies in heavily suburban Northern Virginia.
-Democratic incumbent Jim Moran won against Republican nominee Mark Ellmore and Independent Green J. Ron Fisher.
-In the June 10, 2008, primary elections, Moran defeated Matthew T. Famiglietti, with 87% of the vote.
-Ellmore won against Amit Singh, by 56% to 44%.

-History: Moran won by 66%–31% in 2006.
+Incumbent Democrat Jim Moran, who had represented the district since 1985, ran for re-election.
+He was re-elected with 66.4% of the vote in 2006 and the district had a PVI of D+14.
 That year Democrat Webb won the district 69%–30% in his Senate race.
 In 2005 Democrat Tim Kaine won the district by 70% to 28% in his gubernatorial race.